fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_fsp_vlan.html.markdown

 * `end_ip` - End of IP range.
 * `id` - ID.
+* `lease_time` - Lease time in seconds, 0 means default lease time.
 * `start_ip` - Start of IP range.
+* `uci_match` - Enable/disable user class identifier (UCI) matching.
+When enabled only DHCP requests with a matching UCI are served with this range.
+Valid values: `disable`, `enable`.

+* `uci_string` - One or more UCI strings in quotes separated by spaces.
 * `vci_match` - Enable/disable vendor class identifier (VCI) matching.
 When enabled only DHCP requests with a matching VCI are served with this range.
 Valid values: `disable`, `enable`.

 * `vci_string` - One or more VCI strings in quotes separated by spaces.